whoknows-hh/ColorGenerator/README.md

 React is used to implement this solution along with Hook.

 Size of the image can be modified by selecting a width from the page.
-Currently, the size of each block is set to 5px * 5px.
+Also, the size of the block can be modified from the slide.

 The main algorithm of generating the color is to treat each RGB color as a 32-bit based number and using an iterator to go across and calculate the exact RGB at the given index.
 This will reduce three for loops into one.